Small Business Website Costs

 Squarespace has a lot less, but is focused on shipping, finance, inventory, and marketing.

 Keep in mind that website maintenance requires a lot of work.
-Some of these include:
+Some of the tasks you need to do include:

 If you're hiring an agency, be sure to check the services they offer.
 Some features may overlap with other services you already pay for, such as SEO optimization.